hthuman/tech-interview-tips/_pages/code-katas.md

 If you take one piece of advice from this site, this is it.

 Code katas are how I spend the majority of my time when I prepare for coding interviews.
 They are the equivalent of easy hackerrank/leetcode problems.

-By far the most common mistake I see candidates make is spending too much time figuring out how to write a tree search or array traversal and run out of time to optimize or find bugs or even to finish.

-This is unfortunate because it's unnecessary.
-This is the easiest part of the coding interview to perfect.

 All it takes is regular practice.
 You don't need to grind for hours, you just need to do a little bit regularly until you are able to just sit down and confidently code the solution without backtracking or hesitation.
 Even 5 minutes of practice a day on one of these is beneficial.

 I also use them before interviews to calm myself down and get into the right mental space.

-## List of katas

 <table>
  <tr>